-Full payment of fall and winter session fees is due by April 30, 2021.
+Full payment of fall and winter session fees is due by April 30, 2023.
 Otherwise, monthly service charges at a rate of 1.5% compounded monthly (19.56% per annum) will be applied against the outstanding student account balance beginning May 15th and the subsequent 15th of every month thereafter until the account is paid in full.

-For more information visit: Home - Student Accounts - University of Toronto (utoronto.ca)
+Toronto (utoronto.ca)